-Change Application Navigation Using the SiteMap
+Change application navigation using the SiteMap

 The SiteMap is a node in the customizations.xml file of an exported unmanaged solution.
 You can edit the navigation options available with Microsoft Dynamics CRM by using security role privileges and by editing the SiteMap.
-This topic describes the types of changes that you can apply by editing the SiteMap.
-For more information about the SiteMap, see Edit the Site Map.
+More information:Edit the site map

 The SiteMap provides the structure for navigation in Microsoft Dynamics CRM.
 It is evaluated together with your security privileges to display navigation options in the application.
 If your security privileges do not provide read access to an entity specified in the SiteMap, that navigation option will not be displayed to you.
 The <Privilege> (SiteMap) element can also be used to specify privilege requirements to view a page that is not related to a specific entity.

-The following diagram shows the Microsoft Dynamics CRM for Outlook navigation.
+The following diagram shows the Dynamics CRM for Outlook navigation.
 Microsoft Outlook presents each navigation area in alphabetical order in a tree view instead of using the order specified in the SiteMap.
-Each person can choose to position the reading pane at the bottom as shown or on the side.
-They can also choose not to show it.
+Each person can position the reading pane at the bottom as shown or on the side.
+They can also hide it.
 Each entity can be configured to determine whether it will display the reading pane.
-For more information, see Editable Entity Properties.
+More information:Editable entity properties

 The following sections describe common tasks that can be performed by using the SiteMap.

 All of the text displayed in the default SiteMap uses a ResourceId attribute to specify the text.
 You should not change or remove the ResourceId attribute values.
 If you want to change the label displayed in an element, use the <Titles> (SiteMap) and <Title> (SiteMap) elements to specify the text you want to use for your organization or solution.
 Any title elements will override the ResourceId attribute values.